|You are Here: Library Home > Services > Frequently Asked Questions

-Further information about the CFR and how it is organized is available on the GPO Access web site's "Code of Federal Regulations: About" page.
+Further information about the CFR and how it is organized is available on the GPO site Code of Federal Regulations.

-About two years of the most recent Congressional Record are also available in hard copy in the "Legal Collection" area of NOAA Central Library.
+Approximately two years of the most recent Congressional Record are also available in hard copy in the Legal Collection at NOAA Central Library

-Further overview information about the types of materials published in the Federal Register and related publications in the Federal Register publications system is available on the National Archives web site's "Federal Register" page.
+Further information about the types of materials published in the Federal Register and related publications in the Federal Register publications system is available on the National Archives Federal Register page.